 Plain words make it very difficult to differentiate your company from your competitors.
-For example, there were hundreds of thousands of logo design businesses around the world when we started thinking about “crowdSPRING”.
-We knew that we would be expanding to many different industries (website design, product design, and many more) and so we didn’t want to name our business Great Logo Design or manyDesigners – it would have been descriptive, but not memorable and certainly not sufficiently unique.
+For example, there were hundreds of thousands of logo design businesses around the world when we started thinking about “crowdspring.”
+We knew that we would be expanding to many different industries (website design, product design, and many more).
+We didn’t want to name our business Great Logo Design or manyDesigners – it would have been descriptive, but not memorable and certainly not sufficiently unique.

 7. Be careful with geographic names.

 Some people use their city, state, or region as part of their company name.
 If you plan only to work in your city, then this might serve you well.
 But a geographic name could hinder you later.
 One great example is Minnesota Manufacturing and Mining.
 Initially, the name worked because the business was focused on Minnesota.
 But once the company grew beyond their industry and the state of Minnesota, they needed to find a new name – 3M.

 8. Avoid obscure words.